unicode-org/icu/source/data/icu4j-readme.txt

 *Java*

-3. After the ICU4C-side steps above, build the core-data and core-test-data targets of the ICU4J ant build to unpack the jar files  with the following commands:
+3. After the ICU4C-side steps above, build the main target of the ICU4J ant build to unpack the jar files with the following commands:

         cd $icu4j_root
-        ant core-data core-test-data
+        ant main